Bone Fractures: Types, Symptoms & Treatment

 Consult an orthopedist if you are over the age of fifty or have a family history of osteoporosis.

-1. What are the 5 signs and symptoms of a bone fracture?
+3. What is the difference between a sprain and a bone fracture?